zentala/open-smart-desk-server/README.md

 **Collaboration Call**
 We are looking for investors, data scientists, passionate electricians or hardware enthusiasts to collaborate on this exciting project.
 For more information on collaboration and potential profitability, please visit our [Business Strategy](https://github.com/zentala/desk.zentala.io/wiki/Business-Strategy-&-Collaboration).

-## Hardware Requirements
-The project initially utilized the [Smart Desk Driving-Control Module v1](https://github.com/zentala/desk.zentala.io/wiki/Driving-Control-Module-v1).
-Subsequent iterations have led to a more advanced and reliable [modular system architecture](https://github.com/zentala/desk.zentala.io/wiki#-smart-desk-modular-system-vision), that for now isn't fully designed and avaliable to construct or buy on the market.

 ## Software Setup